mdsuzayethossan/eleven-client/README.md

 * /add-service
   - You can also add any service that will show in the services section first.
 * For responsive design used Tailwind css and also daisyui.
-* To download pdf used react-to-pdf
+* To full screen view a service image, click on service image.